As a newcomer or Canadian non-resident, you might be wondering: can I get life insurance?

 - Universal life insurance: Universal life also provides lifetime protection and accumulates cash value, but lets you decide how you want the cash value to be invested.
 Also, the cash value does not grow at a guaranteed rate and you may increase or decrease the premium payment size and the death benefit within permissible limits.

-- Guaranteed Issue life insurance: Most life insurance policies require medical underwriting, but guaranteed issue is an exception.
+- Guaranteed Issue life insurance: Most life insurance policies require medical underwriting, but the guaranteed issue is an exception.
 You can skip the medical examination and the health questionnaire, meaning approval is almost guaranteed if you are below a certain age.
 On the flip side, premiums are more expensive than standard permanent life insurance plans and the maximum coverage available is limited — usually $50,000.
 Guaranteed issue plans may or may not build cash value, depending on the insurer.
 However, the potential for wealth accumulation is rather small, as the policy amount is so tiny.

 Life Insurance for Permanent Residents